 When your agents start connecting to external systems via MCP integrations and tool calls, the RAG pipeline becomes just one of several information sources.
 The vector store might handle product docs while an MCP tool queries live inventory data.
 Understanding each piece independently makes that composition straightforward.

 A RAG pipeline that returns wrong answers confidently is worse than no RAG at all.
-You need to evaluate three things:
+You need to measure three things.

 Did the retriever find the right chunks?
 The simplest check: look at the similarity scores and the retrieved text.
-If the top chunk isn't relevant to the question, your retrieval is broken — no amount of generation quality will fix it.
+If the top chunk isn't relevant to the question, your retrieval is broken — no amount of generation quality fixes that.

 Does the generated answer actually use the retrieved context, or is the model ignoring it and hallucinating?
-This is the most critical evaluation.
+This is the most critical evaluation dimension.
+A model that makes up plausible-sounding information is actively harmful — users trust it because it sounds confident.

 import OpenAI from "openai";